-4.2.14 Measuring Distances
+4.2.15 Measuring Tool

-The measuring tool can be used to measure the distance between two or more points in the scene.
-The 'Measure' mode is available through the measure button in the main window tool panel.
+The measuring tool can be used to measure the distance or angle between points in the scene.
+The 'Measure' mode is available through the measure button in the main window tool panel or the hotkey 'M'.
+Once in measure mode, there are two metrics available via toggle buttons in the tool panel: distance and angle.